RamtinMoslemi/RamtinMoslemi/README.md

 # 👋 Hi, I’m @RamtinMoslemi
 I'm a Computer Engineering student at Sharif University of Technology.
-# 👀 I'm interested in the fields of Artificial Intelligence and Machine Learning
+# 🤖 I'm interested in Artificial Intelligence and Machine Learning
 In particular I find the fields of Deep Learning and Reinforcement Learning and their practical applications quite fascinating.

 I also like other topics such as Computer Vision and Natural Language Processing.

 ## Programming Languages
 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)